Ksound22/ksound22/README.md

 ### 🙋‍♂️ ABOUT ME :

 - ✨ Here's my [Personal Website](https://ksound22.github.io/)
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my technical articles
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Next JS and more JavaScript
 - ⚽ I'm a big fan of Football & WWE
 - 💬 Ask me about ...